 The version that arrived in New Zealand in November has been updated to use the 3G network.

-HMD says the phone is a Spark exclusive, but the red version shown in the photo above is only available from The Warehouse and Warehouse stationary.
+HMD says the phone is a Spark NZ exclusive, but the red version shown in the photo above is only available from The Warehouse and Warehouse stationary.